Kiana-Jahanshid/Emoji-Text-Classification/README.md

 ```

 # How to run :
-you should write your desire sentence an dimension like below command :
+you should write your desired sentence and dimension like below command :

 ```
 python emoji_classification.py --sentence "I Love AI" --dimension "200"